FroeMic/TUM-IN-Protein-Prediction-1/lectures/112-protein-disorder.md

 Until now we did not assume to know 'what' disorder is.
 How do we then handle disorder 'experimentally'?

 **Dunker Hypothesis:** Residues NOT visible in 3D structure share disorder.
+(You don't see it, because it moves to much)

 ##### 4.4 Meta-Disorder \(MD\)